Redox is a general-purpose operating system that can be used in many situations. Some of the key use cases for Redox are as follows.

 Redox has the potential to be a secure server platform for cloud services and web hosting.
-The improved safety and reliability Redox can provide, as it matures, makes it an excellent fit for the server room.
-Work remains to be done on support for key server technologies such as databases and web servers, as well as compatibility with high-end server hardware.
+The improved safety and reliability that Redox can provide, as it matures, makes it an excellent fit for the server world.
+Work remains to be done on support for important server technologies such as databases and web servers, as well as compatibility with high-end server hardware.

-A Demo version of Redox is available with several games and applications to try.
-However, the most important objective for desktop Redox is for hosting the development of Redox.
+A Demo version of Redox is available with several games and programs to try.
+However, the most important objective for desktop is to host the development of Redox.
 We are working through issues with some of our build tools, and other developer tools such as editors have not been tested under daily use, but we continue to make this a priority.

 Due to a fairly limited list of currently supported hardware, once self-hosted development is available, developers may need to obtain a Redox-specific development machine.
-We are adding more hardware compatibility as quickly as we can, and we hope to be able to support Redox development on a wide array of workstations and laptops in the near future.
+We are adding more hardware compatibility as quickly as we can, and we hope to be able to support Redox development on a wide array of desktops and notebooks in the near future.

 Redox's modular architecture make it ideal for many telecom infrastructure applications, such as routers, telecom components, edge servers, etc., especially as more functionality is added to these devices.
 There are no specific plans for remote management yet, but Redox's potential for security and reliability make it ideal for this type of application.

 For embedded systems with complex user interfaces and broad feature sets, Redox has the potential to be an ideal fit.
 As everyday appliances become Internet-connected devices with sensors, microphones and cameras, they have the potential for attacks that violate the privacy of consumers in the sanctity of their homes.
 Redox can provide a full-featured, reliable operating system while limiting the likelihood of attacks.
 At this time, Redox does not yet have touchscreen support, video capture, or support for sensors and buttons, but these are well-understood technologies and can be added as it becomes a priority.